warmcat/sai/READMEs/README-systemd-nspawn.md

 # Setting up and administering systemd-nspawn containers

 Sai's approach is to run `sai-builder` from inside the environment it will do builds from.
-It reaches out to the sai-master instance and git repos, and otherwise there is no ingress into the container or VM from outside.
+It reaches out to the sai-server instance and git repos, and otherwise there is no ingress into the container or VM from outside.

 So with `systemd-nspawn`, it means the containers should start on the host at